quangis/transforge/README.md

 ## Concrete types and subtypes

-We first need to declare some bacic type signatures.
+We first need to declare *base types*.
 For this, we use the `Operator` class.

     >>> from transformation_algebra import Operator
     >>> Any = Operator("Any")

-Basic types may have supertypes.
+Base types may have supertypes.
 For instance, anything of type `Int` is also automatically of type `Any`, but not necessarily of type `UInt`:

     >>> Int = Operator("Int", supertype=Any)